converged-computing/rainbow/docs/backends.md

 # Graph Backends

-The following graph backends currently supported.
+The following graph backends currently supported (in some capacity).

 ## Memory